Railway accidents in South Australia: Wasleys Crossing (Gawler), 1970

-Adelaide, 1990

-On 6 June 1990 a man was killed while crossing and not hearing an approaching train.

 Salisbury, 2002

-On 24 October 2002, four people were killed when The Ghan interstate passenger train (4AL8) a bus carrying schoolchildren and a car collided at a level crossing.
+On 24 October 2002, four people were killed when The Ghan interstate passenger train (4AL8), a bus carrying schoolchildren, and a car collided at a level crossing.

 Virginia, 2007

-On 16 November 2007, two people killed.
+On 16 November 2007, two people were killed.
 A small passenger van drove into the path of a Patrick Portlink freight train (6117) at the Moloney Road passive level crossing near Virginia.
 As a result of the collision, the two occupants in the van were fatally injured.
 The locomotive crew were shaken but not hurt.
 The train sustained minor damage but the van was destroyed, the level crossing was closed after another accident two weeks later.

 Bumbunga, 2009

-At about 1535 on Saturday 1 August 2009, the lead locomotive of Pacific National (PN) freight train 5PM5 collided with a utility motor vehicle at the Bumbunga level crossing.
+On 1 August 2009, the lead locomotive of Pacific National freight train 5PM5 collided with a utility motor vehicle at the Bumbunga level crossing.
 The utility vehicle was seriously damaged as a result of the collision and the male driver and a female passenger were fatally injured.

 The man and woman who died were in a car on the Lochiel–Blyth road when an Adelaide-bound freight train hit the vehicle just before 4 pm, killing them instantly.
 The train, travelling at over 90 km/h, hit the car.
 The SA-registered, late-model Ford Falcon Utility was split in two.
 The front half slid across the road and remained near the crossing on its roof.
 The rear section was dragged over 600 m.
 When the train halted 1063 m from impact, a car door was still lodged in the train's front.
 The crossing, near the entrance to the Snowtown–Bumbunga road, had no boomgates or flashing lights.

 According to Adelaide Now (2009), 33 people had died in SA level-crossing collisions and another 71 were seriously injured since 2001.

 Nantawarra, 2010

-At about 1303 on Saturday 22 May 2010, freight train 7MP7 collided with a young male child on the track adjacent to a level crossing near Nantawarra in the mid-north of South Australia.
+On 22 May 2010, freight train 7MP7 collided with a young male child on the track adjacent to a level crossing near Nantawarra in the mid-north of South Australia.
 The child was fatally injured as a result of the collision.
 The investigation found that prior to the collision the child had wandered away from the family home and had unknowingly placed himself in a place of extreme danger on the railway track and there was little the train drivers could do to avoid the collision.

 Weeroona Island, 2012

-On 19 March 2012 there was a fatal crash near Port Pirie in South Australia between a car and a freight train.
+On 19 March 2012, there was a fatal crash near Port Pirie in South Australia between a car and a freight train.
 The crash happened about 9:45am ACDT on Port Flinders Causeway at Weeroona Island, off National Highway One, about seven kilometres north of Port Pirie.